Protocol Guidelines

 Airport facilitation for persons arriving or departing on private, chartered or State aircraft is arranged by the aircraft's ground handling agents in Australia.

-For persons arriving or departing on commercial flights, an application for airport facilitation must be submitted at least five working days before the visitor's arrival in Australia by completing the Airport Facilitation Request webform.
+For passengers arriving or departing on commercial flights, an application for airport facilitation must be submitted at least five working days before the visitor's arrival in Australia by completing the Airport Facilitation Request webform.
+Protocol Branch can’t guarantee facilitation for requests less than five working days.

 14.3 How does airport facilitation work?